Culturally Appropriate Positive Guidance with Young Children

 To help all of her students understand that everyone has different cultural practices at home, and that all of them are to be respected, Ms. Jones decides to begin an exploration of the different ways children and families go to sleep.
 She searches for children’s literature focused on how people go to sleep and chooses Where Children Sleep, by James Mollison; Why Cowboys Sleep With Their Boots On, by Laurie Knowlton; and The Napping House, by Audrey Wood.
 As Ms. Jones reads these books aloud, she supports the children in exploring the illustrations and comparing their home routines with those in the books.
 To broaden the discussions, Ms. Jones shows them photographs found on the Internet that depict the bedtime rituals of children from various countries.
 Many of these photos show how weather, house size and type, and parenting practices influence the ways children go to sleep.
 Within a few days, Ms. Jones and the children carry the investigation into the dramatic play area, where they pretend to put babies to sleep in hammocks, body wraps, cribs, beds, and sleeping bags, either alone or with dolls representing parents or siblings.
 Although it is not possible to transform every incident into an enriching investigation, teachers would do well to follow in Ms. Jones’s footsteps.
 Many behaviors have cultural roots that teachers can capitalize on to foster each child’s developing identity, share cultural lessons with the whole class, and help children cultivate shared norms for their behavior as students.
 Research on the experiences of culturally and linguistically diverse young children in early childhood settings implies that what Ms. Jones faced is fairly common: some guidance challenges are based on differences between home and school practices (Rogoff 2003).
 Teachers like Ms. Jones recognize that some conflicts among children reflect the children’s early understanding of their own cultural scripts (family and community practices and rituals for how things are done) and their limited understanding of others’ scripts.
 As teachers provide positive, developmentally appropriate guidance for a particular behavior, they consider the issue through the lens of cultural appropriateness, an important dimension of developmentally appropriate practice (Copple & Bredekamp 2009).
 This lens may encompass family traditions, religious beliefs, community etiquette, social class, and contextual differences (such as urban, rural, and suburban practices), any of which may be a source of possible conflict between children.
 As they choose guidance strategies, teachers help children understand that their peers’ play and behavior may look and feel different from their own because of different cultural practices, and they support children as they gradually learn to negotiate different sets of expectations between home and early education settings.
 Early childhood educators may find that the expectations of some children and families they serve do not fit their framework for positive guidance.
 Culturally appropriate positive guidance requires educators to understand and mediate differing views on child guidance between home and school contexts.

-and goals for child development
+Understanding family perspectives and goals for child development

 One important aspect of child development is children’s increasing adoption of and participation in family and community routines and practices (Rogoff 2003).
 Some cultural practices, such as authoritarian parenting styles, may seem to conflict with an education program’s philosophy and curriculum or with a practitioner’s own perspective.
 (See “Understanding Family Practices that Clash With Center Principles.”)
 However, by respecting families’ viewpoints and contexts, practitioners support family cohesion, which is an essential aspect of social and emotional development in young children, especially children whose home culture might be very different from the typical US school culture (Isik-Ercan 2012).

-Understanding Family Practices That Clash with Center Principles
+Understanding Family Practices that Clash with Center Principles

 Some family practices may pose guidance challenges in early learning programs.

--Spoon-feeding toddlers while sharing stories and songs with them (not allowing young toddlers to practice self-feeding)
+- Spoon-feeding toddlers while sharing stories and songs with them (not allowing young toddlers to practice self-feeding)

--Performing physical care tasks and practices for children, such as tying their shoes or putting their coats on them
+- Performing physical care tasks and practices for children, such as tying their shoes or putting their coats on them

--Encouraging young children’s self-care practices and self-help skills in order to foster independence
+- Encouraging young children’s self-care practices and self-help skills in order to foster independence

--Spilling and wasting food is unacceptable and disrespectful of people’s efforts/nature’s bounty/animals in the food chain
+- Spilling and wasting food is unacceptable and disrespectful of people’s efforts/nature’s bounty/animals in the food chain

--Feeding rituals and other physical care customs are essential elements in establishing physical and emotional attachment between caregiver and child and are shared cultural rituals that signify love
+- Feeding rituals and other physical care customs are essential elements in establishing physical and emotional attachment between caregiver and child and are shared cultural rituals that signify love

 Young children benefit when teachers and families establish healthy partnerships and define common goals or developmental outcomes for children.
 When early childhood practitioners inquire about particular family practices, they are likely to find that both parties have many similar goals, including helping children develop skills such as social competency, altruism, sharing, collaboration, respect, and confidence (Isik-Ercan 2010).
 While these goals look similar across cultural contexts, the tools and methods each party uses for positive guidance might look quite different.
 Therefore, practitioners may need to engage with families in collaborative problem solving when conflicts arise (Copple & Bredekamp 2009), rather than applying one guidance method for all children.
 The following example illustrates how Mr. Garcia, a preschool teacher, used culturally appropriate guidance.